 Because research requires dedicated attention, students must attend the program full-time and not interrupt their 10-week commitment by taking other classes or vacations, etc.

 Summer students join a laboratory team and participate in experiments related to ongoing lab projects.
 They read lab notebooks and journal articles, and then discuss questions with lab technicians, postdocs, graduate students or the principal investigator.
-To enhance the internship experience, each student is also required to give a short talk or present a poster, and to write a paper (approximately three to four pages long) about his or her research.
+To enhance the internship experience, each student is also required to give a short talk or present a poster, and to write a paper (approximately 3-4 pages long) about their research.